caseyclements/conda-build-patches-post/README.md

-# Using patch files to modify source code to get conda packages to build for your target environment
+# Patching Source Code to Conda Build Recipes

 If you are a developer who relies upon conda, I hope to encourage you to begin building your own packages so that your projects can be used just like all of the other packages you rely upon.
 The success of Anaconda rests upon the ease to search for, install, and create environments for packages while automatically managing dependencies and versions.
-Recipes are Conda's way instructions to build a package, and they are typically very easy to create.
+Conda Recipes are the blueprint to building packages.
+They contain all the dependency management information, and they are typically very easy to create.

 [tip]: https://openclipart.org/image/24px/svg_to_png/194429/cartoon-eyes.png